-- (1) The principal body corporate may, in general meeting, decide that the address for the service of notices on the principal body corporate shall be changed. - (2) Upon giving notice in writing to the Minister and notification by the Minister in the gazette of the change of address, the address for service of notices on the principal body corporate shall, notwithstanding any other provision of this Act, be the address so notified the principal body corporate may, by its agents, servants or contractors, enter upon any part of the secondary thoroughfare for the purpose of carrying out the work-
+- (1) The principal body corporate may, in general meeting, decide that the address for the service of notices on the principal body corporate shall be changed. - (2) Upon giving notice in writing to the Minister and notification by the Minister in the gazette of the change of address, the address for service of notices on the principal body corporate shall, notwithstanding any other provision of this Act, be the address so notified.